Overview

 Configure logging backends:Key Metrics

-actor/entropy: Policy entropyactor/loss: Actor policy lossactor/ppo_ratio_mean: PPO clipping ratiocritic/loss: Critic value losscritic/full-score/mean: Average trajectory rewardval/test_score/*: Validation accuracy by data sourcetraining/global_step: Current training step
+actor/entropy: Policy entropyactor/loss: Actor policy lossactor/ppo_ratio_mean: PPO clipping ratiocritic/full-score/mean: Average trajectory rewardval/test_score/*: Validation accuracy by data sourcetraining/global_step: Current training step

 Performance Tips